OldSneerJaw/borealis-data-www/_pages/pg-addon-management.md

 [Borealis Isolated Postgres](https://elements.heroku.com/addons/borealis-pg) add-ons can be managed with the [borealis-pg-cli](https://www.npmjs.com/package/borealis-pg-cli) plugin for the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).

 Each add-on database is deliberately isolated from the open internet in a virtual private cloud, which makes it impossible to access the database directly.
-Therefore, borealis-pg-cli may be used to create a secure tunnel to an add-on database to perform ad hoc SQL queries, run database migration scripts and manage Postgres extensions.
+Therefore, borealis-pg-cli may be used to create a secure tunnel to an add-on database to perform ad hoc SQL queries, run database migration scripts and manage PostgreSQL extensions.
 The following describes the use of borealis-pg-cli.

 ## Pre-requisites